Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: results and discussions

 where $w_{\boldsymbol{k}}$ is the weight of the $\boldsymbol{k}$-point for BZ integration, $f(\varepsilon_{m\boldsymbol{k}})$ is the Fermi-Dirac distribution function evaluated at the electronic energy $\varepsilon_{m\boldsymbol{k}}$ associated with Kohn-Sham state ($m,\boldsymbol{k}$).
 Within the constant-matrix-element approximation, the $\chi_{\boldsymbol{q}\nu}$~reduces to the bare electronic susceptibility $\chi^{\prime}_{\boldsymbol{q}}$:

 which captures the contribution from Fermi-surface nesting, i.e., a purely electronic effect.
 As the EPC matrix elements $g^{\nu}_{m\boldsymbol{k},n\boldsymbol{k}+\boldsymbol{q}}$ are only well defined when $\omega_{\boldsymbol{q}\nu}>0$, we recomputed the $\omega_{\boldsymbol{q}\nu}$ using a large electronic broadening of 0.018 Ry to remove the imaginary modes \citep{zheng2019electron}.
 As shown in Fig.~\ref{fig2}(a), the recalculated $\omega_{\boldsymbol{q}\nu}$ display pronounced softening near the M and K points, with the most pronounced dip occurring along the M--K path.
 This is more clearly visualized in Fig.~\ref{fig2}(d), which plots the distribution of the lowest branch, $\omega_{\boldsymbol{q}\nu=1}$, in an extended BZ.
 The above feature is consistent with the $\omega_{\boldsymbol{q\nu}}$ obtained using a regular electronic smearing (Fig.~\ref{fig1}(b)).
 Based on the recalculated $\omega_{\boldsymbol{q}\nu}$, we evaluated $\chi_{\boldsymbol{q}\nu=1}$ and $\chi'_{\boldsymbol{q}}$, as shown in Figs.~\ref{fig2}(e) and \ref{fig2}(f), respectively.
-A direct comparison shows that $\chi'_{\boldsymbol{q}}$ (Fig.~\ref{fig2}(f)) is strongly enhanced in broad regions centered at the M points.
-After including $g^{\nu}_{m\boldsymbol{k},n\boldsymbol{k}+\boldsymbol{q}}$, these broad high-$\chi^{\prime}$ regions collapse into isolated hotspots along M--K paths, coincided with the $\boldsymbol{q}$ vectors where the strongest phonon softening occurs (Fig.~\ref{fig2}(d)).
-The above results indicate that the phonon softening in the 1L is predominantly driven by the EPC matrix elements around the wave vectors of MK/2.
+A direct comparison shows that $\chi'_{\boldsymbol{q}}$ (Fig.~\ref{fig2}(f)) is strongly enhanced in broad regions centered at the M points, including MK/2 and its symmetry-related wave vectors, where the phonon softening is most pronounced.
+After including the EPC matrix elements $g^{\nu}_{m\boldsymbol{k},n\boldsymbol{k}+\boldsymbol{q}}$, these broad high-$\chi^{\prime}$ regions collapse into isolated hotspots along M--K paths, coincided with the $\boldsymbol{q}$ vectors where the strongest phonon softening occurs (Fig.~\ref{fig2}(d)).
+These results indicate that the phonon softening in the 1L arises from the combined effect of Fermi-surface nesting and momentum-dependent EPC matrix elements: the former enhances the relevant $\boldsymbol{k} \rightarrow \boldsymbol{k}+\boldsymbol{q}$ scattering channels, while the latter further weights these channels and localizes the strongest instability at specific wave vectors around MK/2.